Kl3mpp4/Kl3mpp4/README.md

-- 👋 Hi, I’m @Kl3mpp4
+- 👋 Hi there!
+I’m @Kl3mpp4
-- 👀 I’m interested in coding.
-Just any kind of coding :D
+- 👀 I’m interested in coding and cybersecurity
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, PHP
+- 🌱 I’m currently learning DART and Mobile development also little bit of testing with PYTHON
-- 💞️ I’m looking to collaborate on... don't know yet!
+- 💞️ I’m looking to collaborate on projects that help people and makes everyday life easyer!
-- 📫 How to reach me ...
-To be continued ;)
+- 📫 How to reach me ... information coming soon

 <!---
 Kl3mpp4/Kl3mpp4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.